Book, tools and PD for Social Emotional 21st century readiness:

 Director, Michelle Korenfeld is a lifelong creativity educator, Amazon author, 21st learning curriculum developer, facilitator, painter, and poet.

-Creative Children Like the Animals of the World is an inspirational social emotional learning STEAM resource that sums up Michelle Korenfeld’s teaching at The Dr. Erica Landau Institute for the Advancement of Youth to Creativity and Excellence.
+Creative Children Like the Animals of the World offers a treasure trove of fun educational moments.
+It sums up Michelle Korenfeld’s teaching at The Dr. Erica Landau Institute for the Advancement of Youth to Creativity and Excellence.

-Raising Creative Thinkers' useful resources and lesson plans are also based on conversations with Dr. Moshe Rishpon, who established the Clore Garden of Science and The Science Oriented Youth Department in The Weizmann Institute.
+Raising Creative Thinkers' book and lesson plans are also based on conversations with Dr. Moshe Rishpon, who established the Clore Garden of Science and The Science Oriented Youth Department in The Weizmann Institute.
 This is a pioneer program in science education and a leader of that field worldwide.

 Our useful tools are based on Michelle Korenfeld's life research and on raising her daughters, who were students at the Dr. Erica Landau Institute.
 Already 17 and 22, they still teach her creative thinking lessons every day.